katie-biegel/katie-biegel.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Katie Biegel is a postdoctoral researcher in the Observational Seismology Group in the Department of Earth Sciences at the University of Oregon.
+Her research interests include shallow crustal seismology, identifying fault networks and characteristics at depth, environmental seismology, natural hazards characterization and modeling, and understanding cascading hazard due to climate change.